 Why am I losing hair?

 Approximately 90% of hair on the scalp is in a growing phase (anagen).
 This is followed by 2 phases (catagen and telogen) where the follicles are smaller and then rest.
 Resting hairs fall out after a period of 3-4 months and new hairs grow.
 It is normal to lose some hair as a part of normal hair cycle, but when hair loss is severe it is considered a disorder.

 What are the causes of hairloss?

-Hair loss or alopecia can occur for a number of reasons and the most common cause is Androgenic alopecia (male pattern hair loss).
+Hair loss or alopecia can occur for a number of reasons and the most common cause is Androgenic alopecia.
 This can occur both in males and females.
 This is a condition which is potentially treatable and reversible if patients present early.

-Androgenic alopecia -This type of hair loss is also known as male-pattern or female-pattern baldness.
-In this condition, the growth phase of the hair is shorter which results in increased shedding and miniaturisation of the follicles occur i.e. with each hair cycle the hairs appear smaller and finer.
+Androgenic alopecia - is also known as male-pattern or female-pattern baldness.
+The growth phase of the hair is shorter which results in increased shedding and miniaturisation of the follicles occur i.e. with each hair cycle the hairs appear smaller and finer.
 This condition is reversible in the early stages with lotions and some patients may require tablets to stop or slow the progress.

 Other causes of hair loss include